FPO v1.0 MASP – Multi Asset Single Pool¶

 Therefore, maintaining the security of the liquidity pool as a whole is crucial to making sure that the issued options are always fully backed.
 In other words, the collateralization ratio of the monolithic pool should be high enough to safeguard against massive market movements and other black swan events.

-To begin, the minimum collateral utilization ratio of the monolithic FNX options liquidity pool will be set at 500%.
+To begin, the minimum collateral ratio of the FNX, USDC, and WAN in the relative liquidity pools will be set at 500%, 120% and 500% respectively.

 However, in accordance with the essence of DeFi’s experimental nature, this threshold may be raised or lowered in the future in accordance with user response and the robustness of the protocol.